Water Leak Detectors & How They Save Your Home

 One step better than even internet-enabled leak detection systems are single-point shutoff systems.
 These kinds of systems are ideal for those of you who spend a lot of time away from home, and who may not be able to get back quickly when a leak happens.

-These leak detectors are plugged into the mains, rather than running on batteries, so you never have to worry about them stopping working because they’re out of juice.
+These leak detectors are plugged into the main electrical, rather than running on batteries, so you never have to worry about them stopping working because they’re out of juice.
 Single-point shutoff systems use a sensor that is placed on the floor, but which is held inside an appliance pan, to detect water.
-When a leak is detected, a shutoff valve is turned so that your appliances, such as dishwashers and washing machines, cannot keep pumping out water.
+When a leak is detected, a shutoff valve turns the supply off so that your appliances, such as dishwashers and washing machines, cannot keep pumping out water.

-This kind of system is especially good for using with large household appliances that are kept above basement level, because things like washing machines can leak a large volume of water and if that is seeping through a ceiling or floor,m it can cause a lot of water damage really quickly.
+This kind of system is especially good for using large household appliances that are kept above the basement level, because things like washing machines can leak a large volume of water and if that is seeping through a ceiling or floor, it can cause a lot of water damage really quickly.

-A good example of single-point shutoff systems is the Floodmaster water Heater Automatic System.
+A good example of single-point shutoff systems is the WaterCop Leak Stop.
 It is a really good piece of equipment, which not only sounds an alarm whenever it detects the presence of water but also shuts off the water valve immediately too.
 You even have the option of buying an add-on accessory that will cut out electricity to power vents on water heaters that are gas-fired, for an extra level of home protection that will help to keep your family and your property truly safe.

 Another good example is the Watts Intelliflow Automatic Washing Machine Shutoff Valve, which immediately closes down the water supply when it detects a leak, via sensors that are placed on the floor, and which removes pressure from the washing machine’s hose when it is not being used, so that leaks and flooding is less likely.

-The most popular whole-house shutoff system is The WaterCop, which has been around for a while, but which has recently been upgraded with Wi-FI capabilities, so you can receive alerts wherever you are whenever there is a problem.
+One of the most popular whole-house shutoff systems is FloLogic which has Wi-FI capabilities, so you can receive alerts wherever you are whenever there is a problem.
 Although this system is fantastic, you do need to bear in mind that, unless you have excellent DIY skills, you may need to call in a professional plumber to ensure that the valve is fitted correctly.
 If you get it wrong, leaks may not be prevented and you may not realize anything is wrong until it’s too late.

 Make Your Own Detector